Algebra Intro 10: Fractions and Multiplication

 Intuitively, if you are asked to divide a whole pizza into three equal parts, you will get something like the illustration below.
 Each third of the pizza has a different color:

-Now, divide each slice into five equal parts, what is the final result?
-The pizza has now been cut into fifteen slices: three large slices were the result of the first division, then each large slice became five smaller slices as the second division was carried out, for a total of fifteen small slices.
+Now, divide each color (third) into five equal parts.
+Looking at the result of slicing the pizza into thirds, then each slice into fifths, the pizza has been cut into fifteen slices: three large slices (each with a different color above) were the result of the first division, then each large slice became five smaller slices as the second division was carried out, creating a total of fifteen small slices (as numbered above).
 So, “a fifth of a third” will be one of the above slices, which represents one fifteenth of the original pizza:

 Another way to envision the process of taking “a fifth of a third” relies on interpreting multiplication as scaling.
-The vertical line on the left of the above illustration has a length of one, and the green segment at the bottom of the line has a length of one third.
+The vertical line on the left of the illustration below has a length of one, and the green segment at the bottom of that line has a length of one third.

 As you can see in the above illustration, the yellow rectangle is identical in size to the other 14 rectangles shown.
 Together, all fifteen rectangles create a 1 by 1 square, whose area is 1.
 The yellow rectangle, which is the product of “one third” and “one fifth”, has an area equal to one fifteenth of the square’s area, so the product of these two numbers equals one fifteenth.